Book award scam warning signs you shouldn’t ignore

 When awards become unresponsive, don’t return emails, and won’t answer anything for weeks, this is a warning sign.

-We believe customer support should happen within a day or two, but some organizations take longer, and that can be okay sometimes.
+We believe customer support should happen quickly, but some organizations take longer, and that can be okay sometimes.
 If it has been over four weeks and you have not received a response, it's more than unprofessional: it's a red flag.

 No results announcement in sight